 For too many people, moving the digits around in some variation of Patriots69Lover is their idea of a strong password.
 So you might expect something complicated like” “ji32k7au4a83” would be a great password.
 But according to the data breach repository Have I Been Pwned (HIBP), it shows up more often than one might expect.

-This interesting bit of trivia comes from self-described hardware/software engineer Robert Ou, who recently asked his Twitter followers if they could explain why this seemingly random string of numbers has been seen by HIBP over a hundred times.
+This interesting bit of trivia comes from self-described hardware/software engineer Robert Ou, who a little while ago, actually asked his Twitter followers if they could explain why this seemingly random string of numbers has been seen by HIBP over a hundred times.

 Fun thing I learned today regarding secure passwords: the password “ji32k7au4a83” looks like it’d be decently secure, right?
 But if you check e.g. HIBP, it’s been seen over a hundred times.
 Challenge: explain why and how this happened and how this password might be guessed